seborrheic keratosis Removal

 They are most commonly found on the face, chest, shoulders, back and scalp.

 Seborrheic keratosis is typically diagnosed by physical examination, during which the doctor will inspect the skin lesion.
 The doctor may also perform a biopsy to confirm the diagnosis.
-A biopsy entails taking a small sample of the lesion for further examination under a microscope.
-This helps to differentiate seborrheic keratosis from other skin conditions that may have similar features or symptoms.
+A biopsy involves obtaining a small sample of the lesion for microscopic examination.

 Seborrheic keratosis commonly appears in middle age, usually after the age of 40.

 Yes, seborrheic keratosis can be hereditary.
 It is a genetic skin disorder that runs in families.
-Approximately 10 to 20 percent of people with this condition have at least one first-degree relative who also has it.
+Approximately 10 to 20 per cent of people with this condition have at least one first-degree relative who also has it.

 3. Avoid scratching, picking, or rubbing the affected area as this can lead to infection.